permissionx/MDtools/README.md

 * scipy

 ## Installation
 MDtools is developed on Python3 (Windows 10) and is recommended to be used on Python3.
-It should be test before you use it on Python2.
+It should be tested before you use it on Python2.

 You can install it via clone and install
 ```